 Vacuuming alone can't control severe infestations, and not everyone has the time to clean all the floors daily.
 That's when we recommend using one or more of the natural "powders" available for ridding your home of fleas.
 The least toxic products are diatomaceous earth and boric acid products, which both work by dessicating (drying out) the fleas, larvae, pupae, and eggs, which kills them.

 Only Natural Pet All-in-One Flea Remedy can be used on carpeting, on pet bedding, on furniture and on hard floors (and on your pets – see above).
 It is a very fine powder, so it gets into cracks and crevices on hardwood, tile, and linoleum floors easily.
 You can work it in with a broom or carpet rake so it creates less dust when walked on.
 It acts more quickly than boric acid products, and a difference in the flea population can be noticeable in 24–48 hours.
-Diatomaceous earth, however, does not last as long as the boric acid products, and is ineffective when wet.
+Calcium carbonate, however, does not last as long as the boric acid products.
 Monthly applications are recommended in areas with heavy flea populations, especially during the height of flea season.